lindacom/python/README6.md

 3. Don't allow root login and don't allow password authentication - Enter sudo nano /etc/ssh/sshd_config Enter password
 4. In permit root login enter no. Uncomment password authentication on and set it to no
 5. Restart the service - sudo systemctl restart sshd

+Install firewall (ufw - uncomplicated firewall):

+1. In the commandline enter sudo apt-get install ufw
+2. enter sudo ufw default allow outgoing
+3. enter sudo ufw default deny incoming - denies incoming traffic
+4. To allow ssh enter sudo ufw allow ssh
+5. to allow a port entr sudo ufw allow 8000 (this is localhost)
+6. To enable the above comands enter sudo ufw enable
+7. Enter Y to proceed
+8. Entr sudo ufw status to see the status of what is being allowd.
+N.b. port 22 is SSH